SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 At the same time, it is likely that Spartacus will evolve from one minor version to the next.
 To allow for gradual changes in the style layer, new or adjusted style rules are added for a specific version, but these changes are not added in the style build process unless you explicitly opt in to receive these changes.
 You need to set a single variable to leverage the latest breaking styles changes.
 Note that non-breaking changes are added regardless.

-## Configure the Style Version In a Spartacus App
+## Configure the Styling Version In a Spartacus App

 A Spartacus app can declare the style version it wants to use by overriding the `$styleVersion` variable.
 By default the `$styleVersion` value is the `.0` version of the latest major version (like 3.0, 4.0 or 5.0).
 As an example, for Spartacus version 4.3, the default `$styleVersion` in the styling library is 4.0.